canjs/canjs/docs/can-guides/experiment/technology/html.md

 Notice that `<my-app>`’s _view_ will
-render either `<page-login>`, `<page-signup>`, `<page-products>`, or `<page-purchase>` based on the state of its _view-model_.
+render either `<page-login>`, `<page-signup>`, `<page-products>`, or `<page-purchase>` based on the state of its _properties_.
 Those page-level components might use sub-components themselves like `<ui-password>` or `<product-list>`.